Factbox: Highlights of Austrian conservative-Greens coalition deal

-VIENNA (Reuters) - Austrian conservative leader Sebastian Kurz has struck a coalition deal with the Greens to ensure his return to power and bring the left-wing party into government for the first time.
+VIENNA (Reuters) - Austrian conservative Sebastian Kurz’s coalition cabinet with the Greens was sworn in on Tuesday.

-The parties say their main campaign pledges form the core of the deal: a hard line on immigration and security twinned with tax cuts and a balanced budget for Kurz’s People’s Party (OVP), greater government transparency and tax reforms to better price in carbon emissions for the Greens.
+Both parties say their main campaign pledges form the core of the deal: a hard line on immigration and security twinned with tax cuts and a balanced budget for Kurz’s party, greater government transparency and tax reforms to better price in carbon emissions for the Greens.

 Here are the deal’s main measures: